 And once your addon(s) are ready to go, configure the payment settings and click Save.

-Also, for more comprehensive instructions, you can check out our tutorial on how to easily create a WordPress contact form without Jetpack.
+For more comprehensive instructions, you can check out our tutorial on how to easily create a WordPress contact form without Jetpack.
 You might also be interested in our guide to the top Jetpack alternatives.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.